Look Before You Leap Into Corporate Bonds

-Commercial Paper: Normally used for short time periods such as 90 days.
-Commercial paper is normally an IOU issued by the corporation to finance short term needs.
+Commercial Paper: Normally used for short periods such as 90 days.
+Commercial paper is usually an IOU issued by the corporation to finance short-term needs.

 Corporate Bond Information and Features

-Call Feature: Many corporate bonds will have a future call date at which time the bond may be redeemed prior to the maturity date.
-If a corporate bond had a maturity date of 30 years it would normally have a call date at the 10 year time period.
+Call Feature: Many corporate bonds will have a future call date, at which time the bond may be redeemed before the maturity date.
+If a corporate bond had a maturity date of 30 years, it would typically have a call date at the 10 year time period.
 If interest rates are lower in 10 years, the corporation will redeem the bond by issuing new bonds at a lower interest rate.
-If general interest rates are higher than the interest being paid on the bond, the corporation will not call the bond.
+If general interest rates are higher than the interest paid on the bond, the corporation will not call the bond.

-Market: Changes in general interest rates can effect the value of a bond.
-A bond sold prior to the maturity date may not have the same value because of outside influences such as higher interest rates.
+- Market: Changes in general interest rates can affect the value of a bond.
+A bond sold before the maturity date may not have the same value because of outside influences such as higher interest rates.

-Corporate bonds are used because most are a higher arte of return than municipal bonds.
+Corporate bonds are used because most are at a higher rate of return than municipal bonds.
 These bonds generally provide a safe and reliable income stream.

 Tips Regarding Corporate Bonds